Ceciliogq/ceciliogq.github.io/_posts2/2021-07-30-jekyll-site.md

 **Warning:** it takes some time to propagate the changes to the github.io page since githubpages needs to build the site.
 Refresh browser with `Ctrl+Shift+R`.

-## Tips and tricks for the frontend
+## Tips and tricks for the frontendummy